 What’s the Catch?

-This service is not meant for big retirement savings.
-If you’re looking for one robo-advisor that will cover all of your savings goals, this is likely not the best choice.
+This service is not meant for building big retirement savings.
+If you’re looking for one robo-advisor that will cover all of your savings goals, Acorns likely is not the best choice.
 It is best used in conjunction with another company, specifically one that offers retirement accounts.
-Acorns also lacks some of the tools and features that other robo-advisors have.
+Acorns lacks some of the tools and features that other robo-advisors have.
 For example, it does not offer tax-loss harvesting.
 Depending on how much you invest, there could be big implications for your taxes.
 Other advisors help you out in this area with tax-loss harvesting, which will decrease the amount you owe in taxes at the end of the year.
 While many people with an Acorns account don’t have high volumes of money, the taxes could still add up.

 There's monthly fee of $1 on accounts with less than $5,000.
 Just $1 sounds great, right?
 Well it can actually work out to a high percentage of your assets if you don’t have a lot of money in your account.

 Imagine that you have $500 in your account.
 A $1 fee would be equal to a fee of 0.2%.
 That’s 0.2% monthly so if you had $500 in your account for an entire year, you would end up paying a total fee of 2.4% over the year.
 That’s a high rate compared to other robo-advisors and Acorns is designed such that many users will have a low amount of money in their accounts for many months or even years.

 For some people, a “catch” is that the company will have data on every purchase that you make with your cards.
 You could choose not to link any cards to your account and add money to your account only by making deposits, but then you wouldn’t be taking advantage of what makes the service unique.

 Competition: How Acorns Stacks Up?